nus-cs2103-AY2223S1/ip/docs/README.md

 An expense is added to your Expense Manager.
 The format of the date is in YYYY-MM-DD.
 You should not add any symbol in front of the amount (ie. $).

 ```
-Duke heard: You spent a total of $40
+Bubbles: You spent a total of $40
 ```